Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/12-preview-screen.md

 The configuration is stored in an *PreviewScreenConfig* asset.
 Select an existing *PreviewScreenConfig* file or create a new one using the create menu.
 To do that, right-click anywhere on the project window and select `Create -> WIM -> Feature Configuration -> Preview Screen`.
 Settings to configure:

 - *Show Preview Screen*: Whether this feature is enabled.
 - *Auto Position Preview Screen*: Whether the preview screen should be automatically opened and placed at a fixed position above the miniature model.
-Otherwise, the player has to grab the destination indicator's view cone by pinching index and thumb and place the preview screen somewhere.
+Otherwise, the user has to grab the destination indicator's view cone by pinching index and thumb and place the preview screen somewhere.

 **Input Mappings**
  -